GabrielRF/Zabbix-Telegram-Notification/README.md

 ### Dependencies

-The only thing you must have before following there instructions is a Zabbix Server running.
+The only thing you must have before following these instructions is a Zabbix Server running.

 ### Installation

 The only installation required is pyTelegramBotAPI.
+Choose one of the following methods:

 #### Using pip
 ```